HaxeFoundation/haxe-evolution/README.md

  1. Fork the repo, copy the `0000-template.md` to `proposals/0000-short-name.md`,
     where `short-name` is a descriptive filename for the proposal document.
 Don't assign the number yet.
- 2. Carefully fill in the proposal, pay attention to details: it should show your understanding of the issue and the impact of the proposed design.
+ 2. Carefully fill in all sections of the proposal.
+Pay attention to details: it should show your understanding of the issue and the impact of the proposed design.
  3. Submit a pull request with the proposal.
 In this PR, Haxe team and the community can provide feedback for it.
 Be prepared to react accordingly and revise the proposal document.